plumeink/Virtual-Camera-Display/README.md

-# OBS Virtual Camera Assistant
+# Virtual Camera Assistant

-This is an Electron-based OBS Virtual Camera display tool that supports automatic detection of OBS virtual camera, video streaming display, resolution adjustment, and other features.
+This is an Electron-based Virtual Camera display tool that supports automatic detection of virtual camera, video streaming display, resolution adjustment, and other features.

 ## Project Structure